 There are several ways to make sure your “thank you” message is delivered on time with the perfect tone and in the best modality.

-It starts by being open to creative messaging and a willingness to do a little extra.
+All of the ways require a willingness to do a little extra.

 Here are a few clever ways to make the most of gratitude: